stensoosaar/IBKit/README.md

 		print(error.localizedDescription)
 	}
 ```
-For more complex tasks it might be convient to create your own custom publishers pairing request and response data or handle object mapping.
+Most response messages are stripped down from request context (e.g., bar size or source), and you need to pair requests and responses using a unique requestID.
+One way to achieve that is to create your own custom publisher and map the data against your own data model.

  ```
 class SimulatedBroker{